lm165678/keyword_search_engine_xlsm/README.md

 This is a simple keyword matching system originally built for [Seedsprint](https://www.seedsprint.com).
 Now it is just a personal project for my own practice.

+## Disclaimer:
+### This project is for my own Java learning purpose.
+I am trying to make it a better contributor-friendly project and feel free to let me know what you think!
+### This project is currently under reconstruction to utilize Spring Framework.
+This move aims to offer a better usr/developer experience.
+More information will be updated soon.

 ## Requirements:
 ### 1: MongoDB
 - should have a db called **workdata_seedsprint**